Have you ever been on a cruise? I am going to be honest, we haven’t.

 Within this semicircle, prices will be higher, food will be worse, touts will be more persistent and a location’s personality will be distinctly dulled.
 Slightly bland, with a generic face designed to make cruise passengers smile.
 But step outside this boundary, or even better, spend a night, and you will have the chance to get under the skin of the place.

-The first place to look in Cozumel is beneath your cruise ship.
-Cozumel is home to the most fabulous collection of diving spots.
+The first place to look in Cozumel Island is beneath your cruise ship.
+Cozumel, just east of the Yucatán Peninsula, Mexico, is home to the most fabulous collection of diving spots.
 Reefs surround this diminutive island.
 It is surprisingly easy to forget that huge, hulking cruise ships lie just around the headland when you are suspended in incredibly clear water, watching a school of tropical fish shimmering past.
+Even if you haven’t trained for scuba diving we can absolutely recommend trying snorkelling in Cozumel.
+There are some great shallow areas that are worth explorng.

 A short ferry ride from Cozumel lies the resort area of Riviera Maya.
 Unlike its bolder, brasher sister up the coast, Riviera Maya has a more European feel.
 There is a two mile walking street that is well-suited for an evening stroll.
 There is a huge choice of places to eat and drink, including a complete copy of the bar where the mojito was invented.
 Surely worth a stop just for a quick cocktail.